OGGM/oggm.github.io/_posts/2022-05-09-6th-workshop-announcement.md

 and solutions in modeling glaciers at large scales, to learn from each other, and to develop ideas and visions for the advancement of such models.
-The workshop will include scientific presentations, hands-on coding sessions, discussion/brainstorming sessions, and generally be held in an informal manner, and possibly a hike to a nearby glacier.
+The workshop will include scientific presentations, hands-on coding sessions, discussion/brainstorming sessions, and generally be held in an informal manner (with a possible hike to a nearby glacier).**

 ### Agenda

 The workshop will include:

-1. <u>Scientific presentations</u> by the participants (ca. 15-20 min) on topics related to the theme of the workshop.
+1. <b>Scientific presentations</b> by the participants (ca. 15-20 min) on topics related to the theme of the workshop.
 These can include the state, recent developments and results of large-scale glacier modeling.

-2. <u>Discussion/brainstorming sessions</u> focused on topics of interest, such as future developments and visions for global glacier models.
+2. <b>Discussion/brainstorming sessions</b> focused on topics of interest, such as future developments and visions for global glacier models.

-3. <u>Hands-on sessions</u> in smaller groups including:
+3. <b>Hands-on sessions</b> in smaller groups including:
     - Beginner tutorials: these sessions are for current and future OGGM/PyGEM users to learn how to set-up and customize a model run.
     - Advanced tutorials: on topics such as <i>How to contribute to OGGM/PyGEM</i>, <i>use OGGM/PyGEM with your own data</i>, or <i>use parts of OGGM/PyGEM with another model</i>.
     - Q&A session: on model problems and possible solutions.

-4.  <u>Glacier excursion</u>: Weather and snow conditions permitting we also plan a ½ day excursion to one of the nearby outlet glaciers of the Hardangerjøkulen Ice Cap.
+4.  <b>Glacier excursion</b>: Weather and snow conditions permitting we also plan a ½ day excursion to one of the nearby outlet glaciers of the Hardangerjøkulen Ice Cap.

 We like to keep the schedule flexible in order to meet the needs, interests and suggestions of the participants.
 Tentatively, we plan to have presentations mostly in the mornings and